 My actions were not congruent with my commitments.
 I wasn’t showing up, for myself or for my team.
 And it showed.

 What happened?
 People on my team started feeling resentful and frustrated, and that’s when they didn’t see the yearly goals as something important to reach.
 I wasn’t taking personal responsibility in my business and it was affecting everyone else.
 When I woke up to this, it changed everything.

 It’s time to hold ourselves accountable and take personal responsibility for how we show up.
-That’s how we reach our goals every year, because, when you show up big, it inspires your entire team (however big or small) to do the same.
+That’s how we reach our goals every year, because, when you show up big, it inspires your team (however big or small) to do the same.

 Pull out a journal and start thinking about how your world would be different if you acted with more personal responsibility and accountability in your business.

 - How are you not showing up for your business (or your team) the way you could?